jdeocampo99/Alfred-JapaneseTranslator/README.md

 Thank you to [Jisho.org](https://jisho.org) for their huge dictionary of words and their API which made searching queries much faster.

+Thanks to [Beautiful Soup 4](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) for offering such a great tool for web scraping.

 This workflow uses the [Alfred-Workflow](https://github.com/deanishe/alfred-workflow) library, licensed under The MIT License.

 Inspired by [Jisho-Alfred](https://github.com/janclarin/jisho-alfred) which is a really good workflow that uses the same Jisho API to do essentially the same thing,